OpenWhere/anansi/README.md

         [ Step<V,E> ] steps;
     }

-If you then decide you also want a simple trivial adjacency walk to have an easily accessible `over` property, without having to invoke `walk.steps[0].over`, you end up with this:
+If you then decide you also want a trivial adjacency walk to have an easily accessible `over` property, without having to invoke `walk.steps[0].over`, you end up with this:

     interface Step<V,E> {
         V to;